scala-native/scala-native/docs/user/runtime.md

     Redirects GC log output to a file instead of stderr.
 If not set or empty, logs are written to stderr.
 If set to a file path, logs are appended to that file.
 If the file cannot be opened, logging falls back to stderr with a warning.
     Recommended when using `SCALANATIVE_GC_LOG_LEVEL=DEBUG`

+Log messages include timestamps in `[HH:MM:SS.mmm]` format with millisecond precision.
+To

 ## Immix GC

 The Immix GC uses the two variables shown above as well as the following